smannam77/league-match-analysis/README.md

 <iframe src="assets/eda_gold_vs_xp_scatter.html" width="850" height="600"></iframe>

 Gold and XP differentials are positively correlated: teams that lead in one often lead in the other.
-Wins tend to cluster in the upper ight region, where teams have both a gold and XP advantage.
+Wins tend to cluster in the upper right region, where teams have both a gold and XP advantage.
 This motivates using multiple early game stats together in a predictive model.